Dobiasd/articles/accurate_timing_of_strava_segments.md

        calculated start                            calculated end
 ```

+In case a recorded point is closest, it will simply be used without interpolation.

-This nicely fixes the problem resulting from low sampling rates, but it also further improves the precision of recordings with a high(-ish) sampling frequency (like 1 Hz).
+This nicely fixes the problem resulting from low sampling rates in a stream of GPS points, but it also further improves the precision of recordings with a high(-ish) sampling frequency (like 1 Hz).

+(Of course, actual inaccuracies in the recorded coordinates of single GPS points can not be addressed by this.)

 ## Implementation